ibm-cloud-docs/FileStorage/expandable_file_storage.md

 ## Advantages of Expandable Storage
 {: #advantagesofresizing}

-- **Cost management** – You might know of a potential for growth of your data, but you need a smaller amount of storage to start.
-The ability to expand allows customers to save on the costs of storage at the start and then grow to accommodate their needs.
+- **Cost management** - When you anticipate data growth but need a smaller amount of storage to start, you can save on storage costs initially and expand capacity as your needs grow.

 - **Growing Storage needs** - Customers who experience rapid growth beyond need a way to quickly and easily increase the size of their storage to manage that growth.